saylesss88/nix-book/src/nix/impermanence.md

 3. Create an `impermanence.nix`:

-Now, create a new file named impermanence.nix in your configuration directory (`/mnt/etc/nixos/flake/` if you followed the previous steps).
-This file will contain all the specific settings for your impermanent setup, including Btrfs subvolume management and persistent data locations
+Now, create a new file named `impermanence.nix` in your configuration directory (i.e. your flake directory).
+This file will contain all the specific settings for your impermanent setup, including BTRFS subvolume management and persistent data locations

 ```nix
 {lib, ...}: {